 - Raw data collected.
-Tables and graphs are to be used where appropriate - Discussion of results with respect to the development in progress, highlighting any parameter(s) which exceeds the expected standard(s). - Recommendations - Appendices of data and photographs if necessary.
+Tables and graphs are to be used where appropriate - Discussion of results with respect to the development in progress,

+- Recommendations - Appendices of data and photographs if necessary.

 Task #7 - Project Alternatives

 Examine alternatives to the project including the no-action alternative.
 This examination of project alternatives should incorporate the use history of the overall area in which the site is located and previous uses of the site itself.
 Refer to NEPA guidelines for EIA preparation.